 I have my client come into the office after we get all the paperwork.
 We sit down and talk about the best strategy moving forward, such as the following:

-Getting back to the court process, after you make your initial appearance and then we appear at the next court date, there is typically a discussion between the defense attorney and the prosecutor.
+Getting back to the court process, after you make your initial appearance and then we appear at the next court date, the defense attorney and the prosecutor typically discuss the case.

 Sometimes, the judge will even get involved in the discussion to decide which direction the case will head.

-Sometimes I'll have you get character letters.
-Sometimes I'll even have you enroll in a domestic violence program early so we can get the upper hand in the case in our efforts to bring you the best result.
+Sometimes, I'll have you get character letters.
+Sometimes, I'll even have you enroll in a domestic violence program early so we can get the upper hand in the case and bring you the best result.

 So, if you need the best, pick up the phone now.
 Ask for a meeting with Ron Hedding.
 We will go over the court process step by step.
 I'll tell you your role, and we will talk about what it will take to get you out of the criminal justice system as fast as possible.